What Is a Tremor?

-Medical conditions that cause tremors include:
+Medical conditions that can cause tremors include:

 - traumatic brain injury

-- hyperthyroidism (when the body produces too much thyroid hormone)
+your body produces too much thyroid hormone

 How Are Tremors Diagnosed?

-In addition, your doctor may order an electromyogram.
+Your doctor may also order an electromyogram, or EMG.
 This test measures involuntary muscle

 How Are Tremors Treated?